Teacher-Leader | Pianist | Beyoncé-obsessed

 Dear Friend,

-To know me is to know that Zora Neale Hurston is among my favorite writers in the American literary tradition.
+To know me is to know Zora Neale Hurston is among my favorite writers in the American literary tradition.
 My admiration of Hurston's work is rooted in her refusal to grow complacent as a scholar-artist, evidenced by her unyielding pursuit to better understand the complexities that enrich and complicate communities, cultures, the world, and self.
 In her autobiography Dust Tracks on A Road, Hurston reflects, "I do not weep at the world - I am too busy sharpening my oyster knife."
-As I consider my roles as an education scholar-practitioner and musician, I respond, simply: "Me, too, Zora."
+As I consider my roles as an education scholar-practitioner and pianist, I respond, simply: "Me, too, Zora."

 Whether in the classroom or during a music lesson, teaching and learning excites me.
 I look forward to our work together.